 If you already have an existing skin condition or have tried some of the above dark spot solutions to no positive result, speak with your doctor.
 It could be that you have a skin condition and you may be prescribed medication.
 You may also get referred to a dermatologist who will have other solutions for you.

-Though dark spots can be annoying, a lot of people have it.
+Though dark spots can be annoying, a lot of people have them.
 As it’s not a direct threat to your health, there’s nothing wrong with living with it.
 However, if you still feel unsatisfied with your complexion or feel self-conscious about it and feel like you need to see a specialist, go to Okadoc.com or download our mobile app, and choose your preferred method of meeting a Dermatologist.